 Network Activity Indicator For Windows 7 (and W8) – This tiny program adds an XP-like ‘two monitors’ icon to the System Tray which acts as an activity indicator but improves upon it by combining all available network interfaces (e.g. LAN and WiFi) into one icon – XP used to have separate icons for each interface which really was noisy!

-The icon’s right click (context) menu also provides far better options than the pointless Windows 7 Network icon which only links to the Network and Sharing Center.
-This utility also provides direct links to Network Status.
-Network Properties, Network Connections and Windows Firewall as well as Network Traffic and Network Stats:
+The icon’s right click (context) menu also provides far better options than the pointless Windows 7 version which only links to the Network and Sharing Center.
+This utility also provides direct links to Network Status, Properties, Connections and Windows Firewall as well as Network Traffic and Stats:

 Using Network Activity Indicator – The program is available for download as an Installer or Portable (zipped) file and uses less than 2MB of RAM.